MCP Server

 Browse data blends.
 Blends combine data from multiple sources into a single virtual data source for cross-channel reporting.
 Use action to choose the operation:

-• list — paginated list of blends with optional search/filter
+• list — cursor-paginated list of blends with optional search/filter (pass cursor from page.cursor for next page)

 • show — full blend details with sub-sources, join configuration, and usage stats